 Grace Anglican exists to join Jesus in the Great Commission to take the Gospel to the nations.
 We partner with individuals and organizations for the advancement of the Kingdom through church planting and relief efforts.
-If you have an interest in being part of the global missions team or would like more information on the ministries below, please contact our Associate Pastor, The Rev. Dan Wolf.
+If you have an interest in being part of the Global Missions Committee or would like more information on the ministries below, please contact our Global Missions Committee Chair, Dave Garmus.

-The Missions Team meets every other month to lead Grace Anglican's vision to partner with individuals and organizations for the advancement of the Kingdom of God globally.
+The Missions Committee meets every other month to lead Grace Anglican's vision to partner with individuals and organizations for the advancement of the Kingdom of God globally.
 This team fosters strategic initiatives, congregational mobilization and education, and financial administration.
 We are always looking for leaders who want to join this dynamic team.
-If you are interested, please contact The Rev. Dan Wolf, Associate Pastor.
+If you are interested, please contact the committee chair, Dave Garmus.

 This is an opportunity to do hands-on support work for global missionaries.
 These teams "adopt a missionary" by committing to pray for their missionary regularly, communicating to them via Skype or letters, sending care packages, and helping support them when they return home for visits.
-If you are interested in more information about joining a PAC team, please contact The Rev. Dan Wolf, Associate Pastor.
+If you are interested in more information about joining a PAC team, please contact Steve and Paula Starnes.